 Under New Jersey law, some items are exempt from sales and use tax regardless of who buys them or how they are used (e.g., most clothing, food, food ingredients, and prescription drugs).
 Purchases of these items don’t require an exemption certificate.

 There are, however, items that are exempt from tax only under certain conditions.
 The New Jersey Division of Taxation issues exemption certificates that allow qualified individuals and businesses to purchase taxable merchandise and services without paying Sales Tax.
 Each certificate has a specific purpose.
-You should use the one that is applicable to your purchase.
-For more information on exemption certificates, see publication S&U-6 Sales Tax Exemption Administration.
+You should use the one that applies to your purchase.
+For more information on exemption certificates, see the publication S&U-6 Sales Tax Exemption Administration.

 Some of the Resale Certificates you might use are:

-Employer Tax and Reporting Requirements
+Understand Employer Tax and Reporting Requirements

 When you hire an employee, you need to register to pay employer and payroll taxes, among other forms and filings.
 Learn more about the requirements for new hires.
 The determination of employee versus independent contractor status is particularly difficult in certain situations, so it is important to know the law and regulations as the consequences of not knowing can be significant.
 Information on how to classify your employee, if you are unclear about their status, can be found on the NJ Division of Labor's website.